zmelamed/node-layer-api/README.md

 ## Announcements

 Announcements are messages sent to all users of the application or to a list of users.

-Payload property `recipients` can contain one or more user IDs or the literal string "everyone" in order to message the entire userbase.
+Recipients should be specified in the `recipients` property, which takes an array of user IDs.

 ### announcements.send(payload, [callback])